Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Device Architectures

 \subsubsection{Photonic transition in a ring resonator}

-In this section, we review the version of the photonic transition isolator, as shown in Fig. \ref{fig:resonator_transition}(b).
-This device is a direct analogy to the nonreciprocal mode and frequency converter of the photonic transition isolator shown in Fig. \ref{fig:waveguide_transition}(a).
+In this section, we review the version of the photonic transition isolator, as shown in Fig. \ref{fig:resonator_transition}(a).
+This device is a direct analogy to the nonreciprocal spatial mode and frequency converter of the photonic transition isolator shown in Fig. \ref{fig:waveguide_transition}(a).
 However, the key difference from the continuous dispersion of the waveguide, is that the ring supports resonances at discrete angular momenta and frequencies, as shown in Fig. \ref{fig:resonator_transition}(b).
+In the context of an optical ring resonator, the angular momentum of a ring mode refers to the integer number of guided optical wavelengths that exist in the mode for a single round trip around the ring.